Samyyak/DegenToken/README.md

 ### Executing program

-Steps to be followed in order to run the contract seamlessly:
+Steps to be followed to run the contract seamlessly:

 1. First we have to take test credit in the form of AVAX tokens in the Avalanche Fuji C-Chain.